Numi2/Quantum/README.md

-# Quantum-Safe PKI as a Service - Scaffold
+# Quantum-Safe PKI as a Service
 +
 ## Overview
-This repository contains initial scaffolding for a PQC-backed ACME server and a CA service in Go.
+This repository contains a PQC-backed ACME server and a CA service in Go.
 +
 ### Services
 - `acme-server`: Implements ACME v2 directory, account, order, challenge, finalize, and cert endpoints with HTTP-01 challenge support.